-- Main circuit power supply is ON. - There is no hard wire base block state. - There are no alarms. - There is no forced stop state (FSTP). - If an absolute encoder is used, the SENS_ON (Turn ON Encoder) command has been input. - If a Servomotor without a polarity sensor is used, polarity detection has been completed. - If an absolute encoder is used, the SERVOPACK must be ready to accept the SV_ON (Servo ON) command and, if the SENS_ON (Turn ON Encoder) is being input, the output of the position data from the absolute encoder to the host controller must have been completed. - Do not include this condition if the SV_ON (Servo ON) command is input for the first time after the control power supply was turned ON.
+- Main circuit power supply is ON.

+- There is no hard wire base block state.

+- There are no alarms.

+- There is no forced stop state (FSTP).

+- If an absolute encoder is used, the SENS_ON (Turn ON Sensor) command has been input.

+- If a Servomotor without a polarity sensor is used, polarity detection has been completed.

+- If an absolute encoder is used, the output of the position data from the absolute encoder to the host controller must have been completed if the SENS_ON (Turn ON Sensor) command is being input.

+^{} Do not include this condition if the SV_ON (Servo ON) command is input for the first time after the control power supply was turned ON.
 In that case, when the first SV_ON command is input, polarity detection is started immediately and the /S-RDY signal turns ON at the completion of polarity detection.